sharib-vision/tutorial/Docker.md

 **Container and image**
 - Image: build in binaries that we want to run -
 - Container: is an instance of the image running as a process (can be many of the same image)
-- Docker Hub (hub.docker.com): default image registry
+- Docker Hub (hub.docker.com): default image registry (a remote image repository)

 *Example*
  2. Using image ''ngnix'''
     `docker container run --publish 80:80 nginx`

     once running, open your  browser and type: localhost and enter